rocky-linux/documentation/RL_docs_git_workflow_one.md

-# Rock Linux Git Workflow - Linux Workstation using Git, Tig and SSH Keys
+# Rock Linux Git Workflow - Linux Workstation using Git and SSH Keys

 # Introduction

 There are many ways for you to setup a Git workflow that will work with the Rock Linux documentation site.
-This version, stays with the command-line and uses Tig for Git staging.
+This version, stays with the command-line and assumes you are using either git, tig, or something else for Git staging.
 It also uses SSH keys for work with accessing Git, which avoids logins and two-factor authentication-both of which you should have setup too.
 This particular workflow is not meant to be the be-all end-all of Git workflows for Rocky Linux.
 It is simply one way that some of you may find useful.
 While this version is written specifically for uses on a Linux Workstation, I'm hopeful that it will either be edited to include other operating systems, or new documents will be created that will deal with other operating systems.

 ## Prerequisites

-* A Linux workstation with Git, Tig and the Openssh-client installed
+* A Linux workstation with Git and the Openssh-client installed
 * Knowledge of the command-line and specifically, git commands
+* A comfort level with a particular staging tool (git, tig, or GUI)
 * We assume you have already created a Fork of the Rock Linux documentation

 ### Setting Up the SSH Keys